VanQuyen11/Mini_Project_Stroke_Predictionn/README.md

 ## Project Overview

 This mini project focuses on analyzing and predicting stroke risk using the Stroke Prediction Dataset.

-The project applies fundamental concepts of:
+The project applies:
 - NumPy
+- Pandas
 - Mathematics for AI
-- Pandas
 - Machine Learning using Scikit-learn

-The main objective is to practice:
-- numerical computing
+Main objectives:
-- data preprocessing
+- Data preprocessing
+- Statistical analysis
-- statistics
+- Numerical computing
-- linear algebra
+- Linear algebra for AI
-- feature engineering
+- Data visualization
-- machine learning workflows
+- Machine learning workflow implementation
-- data visualization

 ---

-# Dataset Information
+## Dataset Information

 The dataset contains medical and demographic information of patients used to predict stroke risk.

-## Main Features
+### Main Features

 | Feature | Description |
 |---|---|